ietf-wg-asdf/SDF/sdf.md

 with a Given Name is derived from the Quality Name that was used as the member name associated to the parent.
-In the CDDL grammar given in {{syntax}}, JSON objects with member names that are Given Names are defined using the generic rule reference `named<objectmembers>`, where `objectmembers` is in turn the structure of the members of the JSON object that is the value of the member named by the Given Name.
+In the CDDL grammar given in {{syntax}}, JSON objects with member names that are Given Names are defined using the CDDL generic rule reference `named<objectmembers>`, where `objectmembers` is in turn the structure of the members of the JSON object that is the value of the member named by the Given Name.
 As quality-named objects and given-named objects roughly alternate in